mifi/cloudwatch-winston/README.md

   // customise how to format log messages
   formatLog: ({ level, message }) => `${level}: ${message}`,

   // a function that allows to you provide custom timestamp for log entries sent to CloudWatch.
 Must return number of milliseconds since epoch.
-Default
+Default: use `timestamp` metadata provided by `winston.format.timestamp()`
   getTimestamp: ({ timestamp }) => +new Date(),

   // minimum interval between batch requests sent to AWS (don't set too low!)